 - Center for the Study of Child Care Employment, University of California Berkeley: California Child Care in Crisis: COVID-19 Impacts Escalate as California Reopens

-- U.S. Chamber of Commerce: Guide to Small Business COVID-19 Emergency Loans
+- U.S. Chamber of Commerce: COVID-19 Financial Assistance Programs for Small Businesses

 - Employment Development Department, State of California: Coronavirus 2019 Resources for Employers and Workers